Be a Part of the MNA

 - Nominations and Elections

 Resoource specialists are MNA members with a specific area of expertise, specialty or knowledge base who are willing to participate in a variety of activities, including serving on a task force, providing expert testimony at a legislative hearing, being interviewed by the media about their specific area of interest or writing an article for the Massachusetts Nurse or some other publication.
-If you are interested in providing your expert services and becoming a resource specialist, call us at 781.830.5714 or e-mail us at firstname.lastname@example.org
+If you are interested in providing your expert services and becoming a resource specialist, please contact Judith Pare at firstname.lastname@example.org or 781-830-5714

 The Massachusetts Nurses Foundation (MNF) is a non-profit organization whose mission is to support scholarship and research in nursing.
 The primary goal of the MNF is to advance the profession of nursing by supporting the education of nurses, and it provides scholarships and grants to nurses and nursing students in an effort to meet this goal.